Mateusz-Grzelinski/corpus-macro-replacer/README.md

 Adding `_` to variable name cases it to become global (global variablers are also accessed via `evar`).

-Converting local variables to global (evar) variables might be not what you want - it will discard you local changes, see example below:
+Converting local variables to global (evar) variables might be not what you want - it will discard you local changes, see example below example 1:

 ```
 [VARIJABLE] // old